paula-a-pham/Paula_Ashraf/README.md

 -:I'm interested in programming and graphic design.

 <br>
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 - :seedling: Exploring Technical Content Writing.